-Insofar as an idea of the extent to which this large market has become a reality can be obtained from an examination of a series of indicators, the following observations are significant:
+Insofar as an idea of the extent to which this large market has become a reality can be obtained from an examination of series of indicators, the following observations are significant:

-(i) Intra-Community trade has risen faster than output (and slightly faster than total foreign trade in the individual Member States).
+- (i) Intra-Community trade has risen faster than output (and slightly faster than total foreign trade in the individual Member States).
 Whether the volume of this trade is expressed in percentages of GDP or total exports, the trend is clear (see table below).
-Trade in goods on the large market is a reality confirmed not only by the statistics but also by statements from industrial leaders and the evidence of goods on display in shops throughout the Community.

-- (ii) Average productivity is still far from being uniform in the Community.
-In terms of GDP per member of working population, it can be twice as high, or more, in one country than in another. - It should be pointed out, however, that the spread in levels of productivity can be almost as great between regions in the same country (where a single market is supposed to have been formed long ago).
+Trade in goods on the large market is a reality confirmed not only by the statistics but also by statements from industrial leaders and the evidence of goods on display in shops throughout the Community. - (ii) Average productivity is still far from being uniform in the Community.
+In terms of GDP per member of working population, it can be twice as high, or more, in one country than in another.
+It should be pointed out, however, that the spread in levels of productivity can be almost as great between regions in the same country (where a single market is supposed to have been formed long ago).
 This can be found in the various countries of Europe just as much as in the United States, which is often held up as the archetype of a large market.
-There are therefore profound reasons for these disparities, to which we shall revert when discussing regional policy. - (iii) Even allowing for the notorious difficulties of price comparisons between countries, the meticulous studies carried out by the Statistical Office of the European Communities give the impression that there are still substantial variations which cannot be explained purely in terms of differences in taxation or marketing methods.
-This suggests that producers have yet to penetrate all their potential markets and that barriers protecting national frontiers still represent a significant factor restraining exporting dynamism.
+There are therefore profound reasons for these disparities, to which we shall revert when discussing regional policy.

-Intra-Community exports
+Intra-Community trade